-The RWA has nine recreation areas that touch 11 towns and traverse nearly 82 miles throughout Greater New Haven offering great water views and four seasons of fun as part of our Claire C. Bennitt Recreation Program.
+The RWA has nine recreation areas that touch 11 towns and traverse nearly 82 miles throughout \$13,488,962 to Protect 995 New Acres of Land

+Greater New Haven offering great water views and four seasons of fun as part of our Claire C. Bennitt Recreation Program.
 Permit holders can hike, jog, cross-country ski, bicycle and stream, lake and boat fish.
 The trails are well marked, easily accessible and open year-round.
 We provide easy-to-read trail maps and offer special family events such as nature walks and fishing derbies.
-In Fiscal Year 2021, we had more than 5,600 permit holders.
+In Fiscal Year 2023, we had approximately 5,000 permit holders.